jevgenik/manuals/source/files/software/ai/deep_learning.rst

 =============
 Deep Learning
 =============
-Deep learning is a method in artificial intelligence (AI) that teaches computers to process data in a way that is inspired by the human brain.
+Deep learning is a method in artificial intelligence (AI) that teaches computers to process data in a way that is **inspired by the human brain**.
-Deep learning models can recognize complex patterns in pictures, text, sounds, and other data to produce accurate insights and predictions
+Deep learning models can **recognize complex patterns** in pictures, text, sounds, and other data to produce accurate insights and predictions

-* deep learning algorithms can be regarded both as a sophisticated and **mathematically complex evolution of
-machine learning algorithms**
+* deep learning algorithms can be regarded both as a sophisticated and **mathematically complex evolution of machine learning algorithms**

 *  Describes algorithms that analyze data with a logic structure similar to how a human would draw conclusions.